switcherapi/switcher-management/src/assets/documentation/libjava.md

 </br>

 ##### - Local settings
 You can also set the Switcher library to work locally.
-It will use a local snapshot file to retrieve the switchers configuration.<br>
+It will use a local snapshot file to retrieve the switchers configuration.
-This feature is useful for testing purposes or when you need to run your application without internet access.

 ```java
 MyAppFeatures.configure(ContextBuilder.builder()